Speed of electricity

-The word electricity refers generally to the movement of electrons, or other charge carriers, through a conductor in the presence of a potential difference or an electric field.
-The speed of this flow has multiple meanings.
-In everyday electrical and electronic devices, the signals travel as electromagnetic waves typically at 50%–99% of the speed of light in vacuum.
-The electrons themselves move much more slowly.
-See Drift velocity and Electron mobility.
+Electricity is usually associated with the movement of electrons, or other charge carriers, through a conductor in the presence of an electric potential difference or an electric field.
+In everyday electrical and electronic devices, signals (such as a pulse) travel as electromagnetic waves around the conductors typically at 50%–99% of the speed of light in vacuum.
+However, the electrons themselves move much more slowly (see drift velocity and electron mobility).